Unfinished Sympathy: Music video

 Dan Kneece, best known for his work on the 1986 film Blue Velvet, operated the Steadicam for the video shoot.
 3D said that Kneece was one of the main reasons why they had chosen to shoot the video in Los Angeles, "because there aren't many people [in the UK] who have the expertise to hold a Steadycam on their back for five minutes", the other reason being "the light, because you can't get that kind of golden light anywhere else".
 Kneece recalled that the shoot started with him on a Shotmaker arm on which he filmed the gang before being lifted into the air and then down again, at which point he had to take a running jump off the arm onto the sidewalk to follow Nelson.
 Six takes were recorded before Kneece became too exhausted to carry the camera any more.
-The equipment used for the filming included an Arriflex III camera, a Cooke triplet lens, and a 400-foot camera magazine.
-Precision speed control was used to fit the entirety of the song onto the camera roll.
+The equipment used for the filming included an Arriflex III camera, a Cooke 3:1 zoom lens, and a 400-foot camera magazine.
+The camera shot at a slightly lower frame rate since the song was longer than the amount of film the camera could shoot at 24 fps.
+To compensate, the audio track was mildly sped up on set to match the new camera speed, and then it could be converted back to normal speed in post-production.
 Sean O'Hagan of The Guardian described the video as a "benchmark in modern video direction, more a breathtaking short film than a mere pop promo".